- Churches/Religious Sites, Museums, Sightseeing Type

-Originally built as a Byzantine church, later converted to a mosque and now serving as a secular museum, the Church of St. Savior in Chora is definitely deserving of a visit.
+Originally built as a Byzantine church, later converted to a mosque and now serving as a secular museum, the Chora Museum is definitely deserving of a visit.
 There, you'll find a series of beautiful mosaics and frescoes that many consider some of the best surviving examples of Byzantine art in the world.